christcommunitychurch/christcommunitychurch.github.io/_site/readme.md

 1. Install Jekyll
   * Run: ~ $ gem install jekyll (may require sudo on Mac)
-2. Tap the "Clone in Desktop Button"
+2. Tap the "Clone in Desktop Button" on the repository or clone from app
-  * Save the file as something small, like ccc
+  * Save the file name as something small, like ccc
-3. Navigate to the directory (I mine in my home folder for easy access)
+3. Navigate to the directory (Mine is in my home folder for easy access)
   * cd (change directory) into your git file (the one you just cloned)
   * Type ls to view all of the files